xen-troops/meta-xt-prod-devel-rcar-gen4/README.md

 ## Testing setup

 The setup can be tested using 2 PC or on the same PC.
 In case of the same PC, the interface connected to TSN2 should be moved to custom network namespace.
+Also virtual interface in this namespace will be needed.

 ## On board: